valeriorlandini/sonus/ReadMe.md

 ### Math and Utilities
 * `sonus.blist` Output different items from a list
 * `sonus.bozo` Output a 1 and then a 0 when a bang is received
+* `sonus.ftomel` Frequency to mel converter
 * `sonus.hop` Hot inlets operations
 * `sonus.lline` Similar to line, but for list of numbers
 * `sonus.lurn` Non repeating random sequences
 * `sonus.mathc` Mathematical constants
 * `sonus.mbox` Pop up dialogs generator
+* `sonus.meltof` Mel to frequency converter
 * `sonus.mima~` Signal extremes analyzer
+* `sonus.multirandom` Multi-outlet version of random object
 * `sonus.mumul` Multiply numbers for the same factor
 * `sonus.mumul~` Multiply signals for the same factor
 * `sonus.quadpanner` Quadraphonic panner coefficients
+* `sonus.summer` Numbers summator
 * `sonus.tent` Tent map calculator

 The collection also features six Max for Live devices that use some sonus externals to create synths, effects and modulators.

 ## Compiled binaries

 Compiled binaries for both Windows and macOS can be found in the [Releases section](https://github.com/valeriorlandini/sonus/releases).
+Please note that some of the listed externals may not yet be available in the latest compiled version.

 ## How to build